dlindsay93/Single-Page-Application/frontend/README.md

 ## Installing anglular dev package

 The command ng serve may not work upon cloning this repo.
-In order to fix this issue use the command `npm install @angular-devkit/build-angular`.
+In order to fix this issue use the command `npm install --save-dev @angular-devkit/build-angular` or `yarn add @angular-devkit/build-angular --dev` .
 This should resolve the build issue and allow you to run the web app through your local browser.